Khawoat6/Object-detection-tensorflow/README.md

-Object Detection Classifier Using TensorFlow
+Object Detection Using TensorFlow
 ========================
-This repository is a tutorial for how to use TensorFlow's Object Detection API to train an object detection classifier<br>
+This repository is a tutorial for how to use TensorFlow's Object Detection API<br>

 ## Steps
 #### 1. Install NVIDIA cuDNN, CUDA Toolkit and Reboot computer